jwar61/stars-classifier/README.md

-# 🌌 Stellar Object Clustering
+# Stellar Object Clustering

-This project applies the classification of the stelar object clustering to a dataset  using their 3D position, velocity, and mass.
+This repository contains a project that applies stellar object classification to a dataset using their 3D position, velocity, and mass.

-The goal is to regroup the stelar objects in space based on their physical and dynamical properties.
+The goal is to group stellar objects in space based on their physical and dynamic properties.

 ---

-## 📂 Project Structure
+## Project Structure

- Model_Clostering.ipynb # Main notebook for preprocessing + clustering model
+ Model_Clustering.ipynb # Main notebook for preprocessing + clustering model
- stars-names.ipynb # Main notebook for preprocessing + stars-names
+ stars-cluster.ipynb # Main notebook for preprocessing + stars-names

- starsClustering.ipynb # Main notebook for preprocessing + starsClustering
- data/ # (Optional) Folder containing dataset if added later README.md # Project documentation
+README.md # Project documentation